AnySign/anysign.github.io/_pages/about.md

 should serve vital social needs.
 By uniting technological innovation with real-world accessibility challenges, we ensure that advancements in technology enrich everyone's lives.

-**Our Mission Encompasses Two Core Objectives:** social services and tech developments.
+**Our Mission Focuses on Two Core Objectives: Social Services and Tech Advancement.**

 On the social services front, we sponsor the accessibility of international conferences, advocating for open collaboration and channeling the voices of real users directly to tech developers.